JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 * to allow to define operations for broad class of concrete types
 * to inform compiler about constant values, which can be used

-For convenience, you can name some important partially instantiated Abstract types, for example `AbstractVector` as
+For convenience, it is common to name some important partially instantiated Abstract types, for example `AbstractVector` as
 ```julia
 const AbstractVector{T} = AbstractArray{T,1}
 ```
 is defined in `array.jl:23` (in Julia 1.6.2), which allows us to define for example general prescription for `dot` product of two abstract vectors as

 ````@example lecture
 function dot(a::AbstractVector, b::AbstractVector)